One Fund

 What does “One Fund” actually mean?

-We all have ministries we care about, but our church family is interconnected.
-A healthy church is the only local institution that cares as much for itself as it does for those not yet part of it.
+We believe a healthy church will invest funding so its people will (1) be transformed in order to also (2) be transformative in the world.
+A healthy church is the only local institution that cares as much for itself as it does for those who are not yet part of it.
 Youth Ministry is both for those who are here and those young people who do not yet know the love of Jesus.
 Our Northside preschool teachers love all their students, both members and non-members.
-This summer, our VBS hosted more non-Northside children than members.
-Our missionary efforts in São Luís, Brazil, are producing a young, vibrant church in that city.
+In the summer of 2024, our VBS hosted more non-Northside children than members.
+Our missionary efforts in São Luís, Brazil are producing a young, vibrant church in that city.
 The amount of inner-office coordination to support that effort is staggering.
-There is no inside effort or outside effort.
-We must not apologize for investing in God’s work in this neighborhood as if it were selfish.
+There is no “inside” effort or “outside” effort.
+We must not apologize for investing in God’s work in this neighborhood, as if it were selfish.
 It’s all one effort.
-They all depend on each other.
-When one goes unfunded, the others suffer.
-We must fund all our bold commitments.
+Our ministries all depend on each other.
+When one ministry goes unfunded, the others suffer.
+We must fund all our bold commitments, and our One Fund structure will help us do so.

 Will foreign mission efforts need to reduce their funding needs?